Generalization of the Affleck-Kennedy-Lieb-Tasaki Model for Quantum Ferromagnetism: Abstract

 \inst{$^1$Department of Information and Systems Engineering, Fukuoka Institute of Technology, 3-30-1 Wajiro-higashi, Higashi-ku, Fukuoka 811-0295, Japan \\ $^2$Department of Applied Physics, Fukuoka University, 8-19-1 Nanakuma, Jonan-ku, Fukuoka 814-0180, Japan}

-\abst{ \fi We generalize the Affleck-Kennedy-Lieb-Tasaki model to a spin-\(S\) ferromagnetic model with exactly-written ground states, known as the partially-magnetized valence bond solid (VBS) states with magnetization $m=(S-1)/S$.
+\abst{ \fi We study a spin-\(S\) ferromagnetic model with exactly-written ground states, known as the partially-magnetized valence bond solid (VBS) states with magnetization $m=(S-1)/S$, which is a ferromagnetic generalization of the Affleck-Kennedy-Lieb-Tasaki model.
 We find that the VBS state and an antiferromagnetic ground state with magnetization $m=0$ are degenerate for $S=3/2$ and $S=2$ by using the Lanczos method and the density matrix renormalization group method (DMRG).
 However, increasing $S$, the magnetization of the ground states is uniquely determined as the fraction $m=(S-1)/S$.
 This is not just a ferromagnet, but a quantum ferromagnet due to quantum entanglement inherent in VBS states.
 In the low-energy excitation spectrum, we find the coexistence of the Haldane gap and Goldstone-like ferromagnetic magnon excitation.
 This ``magnetic chimera'' clearly appears under a finite magnetic field.
 Finally, we discuss an application to the measurement-based quantum computation and an extension of the Haldane's conjecture.

 \ifdefined\physrevsubmit

 \else } \fi